Mr Campbell was hardly Batman but they still gave him the superhero treatment.

-‘The Protractor!’ proclaimed the front page of the Northern Courier.
-Followed by ‘Masked man foils cafe intruder with maths instrument’.
+‘The Protractor!’ screamed the front page of The Northern Courier.
+Followed by: ‘Masked crusader foils cafe intruder with maths instrument.’

 It was true.
 He had used a protractor.
-Another option might have been a pair of compasses, but you could take someone’s eye out with those.
-Plus it would mean combat at close quarters.
+Another option might have been a pair of compasses but you could take someone’s eye out with those.
+Plus it would involve combat at close quarters.